Idea #22529: Support the (proto)DUNE DFO Model in artdaq

 1004 sh ./run_demo.sh --config pdune_swtrig --bootfile `pwd`/artdaq-utilities-daqinterface/simple_test_config/pdune_swtrig/boot.txt --comps swtrig felix01 felix02 felix03 ssp01 ssp02 ssp03 --brlist `pwd`/artdaq-utilities-daqinterface/simple_test_config/pdune_swtrig/known_boardreaders_list_example --runduration 60 --partition 5 --no_om

 1005 sh ./run_demo.sh --config pdune_swtrig --bootfile `pwd`/artdaq-utilities-daqinterface/simple_test_config/pdune_swtrig/boot.txt --comps swtrig felix01 felix02 felix03 ssp01 ssp02 ssp03 --brlist `pwd`/artdaq-utilities-daqinterface/simple_test_config/pdune_swtrig/known_boardreaders_list_example --runduration 40 --partition 5 --no_om --runs 3

-#9 Updated by Eric Flumerfelt 3 months ago
+#9 Updated by Eric Flumerfelt about 1 year ago

 - Status changed from Resolved to Reviewed